Convergence of the empirical spectral distribution function of Beta matrices: Proof of Lemma 3.1

-\end{lemma} \begin{remark} Checking the proof of Lemma \ref{lem7}, we see that Lemma \ref{lem7} holds as well when we replace $\E_i(\F_i^{-1}(z_2))$ by $\F_i^{-1}(z_2)$.
-The main difference in the arguments is that we do not distinguish between the cases $j<i$ and $j>i$ when dealing with the latter. \end{remark} \begin{proof} Using the martingale decomposition, we have
+\end{lemma} \begin{remark} Checking the proof of Lemma~\ref{lem7}, we see that Lemma~\ref{lem7} holds as well when we replace $\E_i(\F_i^{-1}(z_2))$ by $\F_i^{-1}(z_2)$.
+The main difference in the arguments is that we do not distinguish between the cases $j<i$ and $j>i$ when dealing with the latter. \end{remark} \begin{pf*}{Proof of Lemma~\ref{lem7}} Using the martingale decomposition, we have

 where (via (\ref{ffi}))

 Note that by \eqref{ddi}

 which implies that $\cK_1$ is bounded.